IbrahimTanyalcin/lexicon-mono-seq/docs/index.md

 Reads a clustal file and returns a dataset to be used later with `update` method.
 Options is an *Object* that can have 2 properties, `charWidth` and `type`.
 Default `charWidth` is 1 and `type` is "aa".

+> LexiconMonoSeq.parseURL ( *url* )

+Parses the given url and returns an object with various properties such as protocol, hash, path etc. Taken and adapted from https://j11y.io/javascript/parsing-urls-with-the-dom/ , many thanks to @padolsey (James Padolsey).
+Internally used by `fetch` method.

 ## Methods

 Below are a non-exhaustive list of methods that might be of use to the user.